-Most e2e suites die from rot, not bugs — flaky selectors, brittle waits, login that times out under CI load.
-A good e2e-plan prompt picks the right user journeys (NOT every page), names selector strategy (role / test-id), and forbids the things that cause flake (sleep, networkidle on dynamic pages).
+Most e2e suites die from rot, not bugs: flaky selectors, brittle waits, and a login that times out the moment CI gets busy.
+A good e2e-plan prompt picks the right user journeys (NOT every page), names a selector strategy (role / test-id), and forbids the patterns that cause flake (waitForTimeout, networkidle on dynamic pages).
+The 13 prompts below feed an AI coding agent enough structure to plan a suite you will actually keep running.

 Who this is for

-Frontend leads choosing a Playwright / Cypress strategy, QA engineers writing test plans before implementation, indie devs running Claude Code over an existing flaky suite.
+Frontend leads choosing a Playwright / Cypress strategy, QA engineers writing a test plan before implementation, and indie devs pointing Claude Code or Cursor at an existing flaky suite.

 When not to use these prompts

-Don’t use these to test internal component logic — that’s unit / component-test territory.
-Don’t use them on flows that change weekly — the test cost outweighs the value.
+Don’t use these to test internal component logic; that’s unit / component-test territory.
+Don’t use them on flows that change weekly, where the maintenance cost outweighs the bug-catching value.

 Prompt anatomy / structure formula